 So, should we then go right ahead and wreck the home of the married man, force the straight male compatriot to requite the love we offer, or deliberately concoct plans to steal the heart of the friend who indeliberately stole ours?

 In the words of Swiss Philosopher Alain de Botton, the only relationship worth mourning would be the one in which two people desperately wanted to belong, and this wasn’t, in the end, despite all the promising signs, that kind of relationship at all.
-An apt reminder of the trait of mutuality necessary in the kind of love that fuels our romantic aspirations.
+An apt reminder of the trait of mutuality necessary in the kind of love deserving of our romantic aspirations.

-But the real strength does not reside in our ability to express/repress the content of our emotions to vaguely uninterested strangers who hold our romantic interest: it rests in how well we embrace our truths and align it to what might be considered the highest good.
+The real victory does not reside in our ability to express/repress the content of our emotions to/from vaguely uninterested strangers who hold our romantic interest: it rests in how well we embrace our truths and align it to what might be considered the highest good.

 You are Awesome.